datavillage-me/cage-process-template-personal-data/README.md

 ## Template Use case

-To make this template closer to a real use case, it implements a very simple use case of an algorithm that is waiting for an event of type 'QUOTE' and when received does the following:
+To make this template closer to a real use case, it implements a very simple use case of an algorithm that is waiting for an event of type 'ARTISTS' and when received does the following:
  1. push an audit log (long duration logs) via the "audit_log" function to preserve that this event occured for a long period
- 2. read an excel file that was uploaded in the collaboration space at path 'STOCK_XL_PATH' and containing a list of stock market shares.
- 3. reach an external financial API using 'FMP_API_KEY' authentication key to get the latest quotes for the previously listed stock market shares.
+ 2. read consented personal data from user's POD
- 4. build a new excel file containing the quotes associated to each symbol and store it '/resources/outputs/stocks.xlsx' for possible retrieval through the collaboration space output API.
+ 3. build a new excel file containing the aggregated list of artists from all users and store it '/resources/outputs/artists.csv' for possible retrieval through the collaboration space output API.
- 5. store the quotes in an RDF format and push it to the SOLID pod of all end users connected to the collaboration space (if any).

-All these steps are defined in the "update_quote_event_processor" function of the process.py file.
+All these steps are defined in the "update_artists_event_processor" function of the process.py file.
 Simply adapt this function when addressing your own use case